Joystream/joystream/distributor-node/docs/node/index.md

 # State

-The distributor node state is divided into memory state and persistent state.
+The distributor node state is divided into memory state (recreated on startup) and persistent state (stored in filesystem).

 Most of the state is managed via via an "intermediary" service called [`StateCacheService`](../../src/services/cache/StateCacheService.ts).
 This is to facilitate the potential migration to other state management approaches, like using `Redis` in the future.
-Currently the service automatically saves the persistent state to the filesystem every [`intervals.saveCacheState`](../schema/definition-properties-intervals-properties-savecachestate.md) seconds.
+Currently the service automatically saves the persistent state to the filesystem every [`intervals.saveCacheState`](../schema/definition-properties-intervals.md#savecachestate) seconds.
 It also tries to save the state every time the node is exiting.

 The current state includes:

 **Memory state**
 - `pendingDownloadsByObjectId` map - stores information about currently pending downloads (data object fetching attempts).
 Each pending download can be in one of the following states:
-  - `Waiting` - in case [`limits.maxConcurrentStorageNodeDownloads`](../schema/definition-properties-limits-properties-maxconcurrentstoragenodedownloads.md) limit is reached, this is the status of pending downloads that are waiting in the queue.
+  - `Waiting` - in case [`limits.maxConcurrentStorageNodeDownloads`](../schema/definition-properties-limits.md#maxconcurrentstoragenodedownloads) limit is reached, this is the status of pending downloads that are waiting in the queue.
 It is also the initial status of all pending downloads in general.
-  - `LookingForSource` - the process of finding a storage node that is able to serve the asset has started, but the source node has not yet been chosen.
+  - `LookingForSource` - the process of looking for a storage node that is able to serve the asset has started, but the source node has not yet been chosen.
   - `Downloading` - the source storage node has been chosen and the data object is being downloaded.
 - `storageNodeEndpointDataByEndpoint` map - currently stores the last 10 average mean response times mapped by storage nodes endpoints (see: [_Finding nearby storage nodes_](#finding-nearby-storage-nodes))
 - `groupNumberByObjectId` map - stores the LRU-SP cache group number (see: [_Caching policy_](#caching-policy)) of each cached data object.